Speedway Racing, or Short track.

 "Johnnie Hoskins was the first promoter to put up a cash reward for the winner at West Maitland, and from the huge turn-out this novel event generated, speedway began to form in Maitland with a cinder track, rules and regulations, and the broadsiding of bikes in the corners.
 No previous event inspired such a metamorphosis as this."
 Ian Hoskins, son of John Hoskins and the world's first motorised mascot, 20/03/06.

-The discussion continues with another chap, who appears to have done considerable research, refuting that claim.
+The discussion continues with another writer who appears to have done considerable research, refuting that claim.
 There is considerably more on the subject, this one from the horse's mouth.